neodon/endb/README.md

     </p>
 </div>

-Simple key-value storage for multi adapter.
+🗃 Simple key-value storage for multi adapter.
 Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
 You can also integrate your own adapter (open a pull-request).

 New to Endb?
 Check out the [API Reference](https://endb.js.org)

-## Features
+## Why Endb?

 * High performance, efficiency, and simplicity.
 * Simple [Promise-based API](#Usage).